Surfing for “Something Positive:” Black Girls Surf and the Rising Tide of Equal Representation

 After launching with only two members—KK and Khadjou—Black Girls Surf now boasts nine camps, each of which are overflowing with so many membership requests that the club is struggling to fill instructor positions.

-Harper, meanwhile, traveled in January to the camp in Senegal, where she’s been forced to remain due to travel restrictions implemented in the wake of the COVID-19 outbreak.
-But it’s been a blessing in disguise, she says.
+Harper, meanwhile, traveled in January 2020 to the camp in Senegal, where she was forced to remain for 17 months due to travel restrictions implemented in the wake of the COVID-19 outbreak.
+But was been a blessing in disguise, she says.

 “I think one of the things that is so good about [remaining in Senegal] is I’ve been able to really focus on the girls,” Harper says, adding that there are now upwards of 40 girls in the camp in Khadjou’s hometown.

 “Little girls run up to you and they want to come surf with you.
 It’s all day, every day.
 Keep in mind this was once a patriarchal society where a woman’s request to surf would have always been rejected.
 Now you have parents asking if we can take their daughters into the program.”

 Just as Tom Carroll used his platform 35 years ago to protest racial injustice, athletes around the globe are increasingly taking active stances against racism and police brutality—activism ignited by the killing of Breonna Taylor and George Floyd.